devdatalab/paper-justice/README.md

 ## Data download

-The data to replicate this paper is available at this link: [click here](https://www.dropbox.com/scl/fo/cfq579yumprye6t9l1h0j/AL6Xo6LLZ7WcYHBgqODdbm4?rlkey=aq0v86upxy21qi0q8lji2j97i&st=9gofrsko&dl=0).
+The data to replicate this paper is available on [Google Drive](https://drive.google.com/file/d/1EyzRgvnQF-l-X22LLLgW8SE4m-t8zJb2/view?usp=drive_link) and at the Harvard Dataverse.

+* The Google Drive version is recommended, because Harvard Dataverse requires us to split up the files in strange ways.
+If you download from the Harvard Dataverse, you need to: (1) unzip all case files separately into the `raw/` subfolder; (2) recombine the large 2018 case file: `cat cases_clean_2018_part_* > cases_clean_2018.zip` and put it into the `raw/` subfolder.

+* The Harvard Dataverse version is currently under revision.
+In the interim, please use the Google Drive link, and we will update this page once the Dataverse dataset has been approved.